 Frankly, both aren’t worth the trouble considering there are much better products to be had, and those come without a salesperson trying to convince you how amazing it is and pestering you to re-up.

 Herbalife vs Shakeology; What’s the Alternative?

-As pointed in the brief Herbalife vs Shakeology comparison, I wouldn’t recommend either to anybody.
+As pointed out in the brief Herbalife vs Shakeology comparison, I wouldn’t recommend either to anybody.
 Instead, I believe there are tons of great options that will fit your budget or dietary requirements better.
 I have covered Herbalife alternatives in another article, too.

-For instance, if you are looking for a premium all natural meal replacement shake, I would look at Ka’chava -with 70+ superfoods or Lyfefuel – the most nutritious shake.
+For instance, if you are looking for a premium all-natural meal replacement shake, I would look at Ka’chava -with 70+ superfoods or Lyfefuel – the most nutritious shake.

-Similarly, if you are looking something cheaper, a brand like Huel could be a much better option.
+Similarly, if you are looking for something cheaper, a brand like Huel could be a much better option.
 They have a great array of products including ready-to-drink shakes and powders.

 You can find all the reviews here.

-No. Shakeology is sold by their official webpage, third party marketplaces, or exclusively through the Beachbody Coach Network.
+No. Shakeology is sold by their official webpage, third-party marketplaces, or exclusively through the Beachbody Coach Network.

 Shakeology is loaded with digestive enzymes-and lactase is one of them.
 Lactase is the enzyme that breaks down lactose.
 So because Shakeology is made with whey protein isolate and contains lactase, it may have a higher likelihood of being acceptable for most people with lactose intolerance.